stan-dev/math/CONTRIBUTING.md

 The issue template gives the minimum information we like to have when a bug is reported.

-1. a description of the problem
+1. A description of the problem
-2. a reproducible example
+2. A reproducible example
-3. the expected outcome if the bug were fixed.
+3. The expected outcome if the bug were fixed.

 If there's an error and you can produce any of these pieces, it's much appreciated!